 Machine Vision uses technology similar to a cell-phone camera to gather images which are used by a computer system to achieve a vision-like function.
 The range of functions is constantly growing, and includes guidance for robotic or automated equipment; and visual inspection for quality control.

-MRO services provide after-sale engineering support, replacement parts and mid-life product upgrades.
+Maintenance Repair and Overhaul (MRO) services provide after-sale engineering support, replacement parts, and mid-life product upgrades.
 Companies may maintain MRO organizations for their own in-house equipment, and/or to offer maintenance services for equipment sold to customers.
 Computer systems known as MRO support these activities.

 Market Capitalization is one measure of the value of a company.
 It is calculated by multiplying the current share price by the number of shares.

-An MPS is a plan which defines which products must be produced in a given time period.
-MPS generally operates an aggregate level (not too much detail), and aims to meet requirements at a minimum cost.
+A Master Production Schedule (MPS) is a plan which defines which products must be produced in a given time period.
+The MPS generally operates an aggregate level (not too much detail), and aims to meet requirements at a minimum cost.
 To do this, it handles people costs for regular shifts and overtime, how these relate to production capacity, the possibility of using subcontractors, forecast demand, and inventory costs.